 As a student you are entitled to a tuition fee loan to help pay the cost of your tuition fees.
 This will be paid directly to the training provider by the Government.
 You can apply for a tuition fee loan up to the full cost of the tuition fee.
-Under new regulations starting in September 2012, your tuition fee loan will not be repayable until you are earning over £21,000 a year.
+From 6th April 2018, your tuition fee loan will not be repayable until you are earning over £25,000 a year.

 Students aged 19 or over are not automatically entitled to help with health costs such as prescriptions, dentists, opticians etc. However, you can apply to the Low Income Scheme by completing Form HC1 to see if you qualify for help.
 This is not currently available on-line.
 To order an HC1 Application form please telephone 0845 610 1112

 As a full time student you can apply for a council tax reduction /exemption; eligibility is dependent on who lives in your household.
 Somerset SCITT will provide you with an official letter stating your classification as a student/ trainee for your year of study when you begin the course.
 Please note your name, as the student/ trainee must be present on official Council Tax documentation.

 Please tell me more about students and council tax